bishoyromany/bishoyromany/README.md

 ### About Me:
 - 🏦 I'm currently working as a freelancer Freelance, And a web developer in a team.
 - 🤔 I use daily ```.php```,``` .js```, ``` node.js```.
-- 💬 Talk to me about all what is a Laravel or Literature.
+- 💬 Talk to me about all what is a Laravel or Express.
-- 💬 We can communicate in multiple languages : English & Arabic.
+- 💬 I can communicate in multiple languages : English & Arabic.
-- 🌱 I’m currently learning Machine Learning And DevOps :).
+- 🌱 I’m currently learning Microservices And DevOps :).
 - 😄 Pronouns: He/Him .
 - 📝 If You like any of my repos or my projects don't forget to hit the star button , as it would be Awesome to Follow me on Github !